n1cfury/GoalStrategy/README.md

 Create a system I can use that enables me to build my skills, wasting the least amount of time.
 It took me nearly two years to get around to finishing the book [Getting Things Done](https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280), so finding a way that works for me has been rather effective.

 How it works:
 There are two spreadsheets in the file that are separated by design to keep the focus simple and it would've been a mess to keep everything on one page.
+I will update this as I progress.

 	Stragetic Guide
 	Each category is ranked per metric.
 The best part is, once I put everything together it has been really simple.
 	I will evaluate my progress and the system at the end of the year and adjust if needed.
 	Basically, I used the CARVER matrix to determine the 'how' for this list, and the SMART system to define what I want to measure.
 	I then came up with a handful of topics asking "what do I want to be working toward".
 	By giving them a quantitative value, it eliminated any bias.
-Now that everything has a point total, I highlighted them based on highest to lowest (green to red).
+With everything added up, I now have a value to rank each category.
+Since a couple of them were tied I chose the one with a more tangible value.

 	Tactical Guide
 	This shows active tasks for each month.
 Unless an item has a definitive date (e.g. conferences), I dont create new tasks until the first weekend of a new month.
 	When tasks are completed, they are highlighed green and the points are added up and accumulated